2021 MARKET DISRUPTORS EDITION

 - Do you also offer product content services?
 Some companies provide services that help you enrich the product descriptions, specs, attributes, and related content (images, videos, manuals, etc.) for the items you sell.
 Better quality content attracts buyers to your site and helps conversion rates.

 - How long does it typically take to build and launch a site?
-Industry research shows that most eCommerce implementations run more than six months, with 31% taking more than a Look for a vendor that has a proven process for getting you online as quickly as possible.
+Industry research shows that most eCommerce implementations run more than six months, with 31%taking more than a year.
+Look for a vendor that has a proven process for getting you online as quickly as possible.
 You don’t want to get stalled in your strategy.

 - Do you have business relationships with the industry organizations I’m a part of?
 Check to see if the vendor knows the buying groups, marketing organizations, tradeshows, and other affiliations that are prominent in your industry.
 Their vision should not revolve solely around technology.
 It should also include an understanding of the relationships and people in your industry.